skiplang/skip/docs/overview/getting_started.md

 title: Getting Started
 ---

 There are two main options for compiling and running Skip programs.
 To quickly experiment with Skip we recommend using the [Docker container](#docker-image).
 For a full development environment and/or to develop Skip itself, see the [guide](#developing-skip).
+If you want to develop Skip using a docker image, you can also do that, verlaguet/skip:dev is a good image to get started, it has all the necessary packages installed.

 ## Docker Image